HazyResearch/deepdive/doc/example-spouse.md

 ```

 We will be storing each person as a row referencing a sentence and beginning and ending indexes.
-Again we next declare a function which references a UDF, and takes as input the sentence tokens and NER tags:
+Again, we next declare a function which references a UDF and takes as input the sentence tokens and NER tags:

 ```ddlog
 function map_person_mention over (